WASC Commissioners

 Matt Hannan represents the Association of Christian Schools International (ACSI) on the WASC Commission.
 He is currently the ACSI Director of Accreditation for the Western Division.
 Born and raised in California, Matt has been in education for 25 years, serving in both public and private schools as a teacher, ASB Director, Assistant Principal, and Principal.
 In addition his involvement with accreditation, he has been actively involved in high school sports governance with the CIF-San Diego Section for over a decade, serving as a Conference President and as a member of the Executive Committee for the Board of Managers.
 He and his wife of 28 years have two grown daughters and he loves spending time with them any chance he can.

-Karin Hansen Del Ray represents the Hawaii Teachers Association on the WASC Commission.
+Karin Hansen Del Ray represents the Hawaii State Teachers Association on the WASC Commission.
 She is a fluent Hawaiian Language speaker which lends itself well to knowing and understanding the cultures, history and languages of Hawaii’s vulnerable populations.
 She has four daughters, all of whom attended Hawaiian Immersion Preschool, Punana Leo, and the public high school where she has taught at for the past 20 years, Kahuku High and Intermediate.
 She was intimately involved in their early childhood education and volunteered in the classroom two to three times a week interacting with the keiki in ‘olelo Hawai’i, and she had the privilege of working again with her children and so many other public high school students as the class adviser and NHS adviser at KHIS.
-Ms. Hansen Del Ray attended the Harvard Graduate School of Education in the EPA masters program about education, policy research and implementation methods, and analysis to […]
+Ms. Hansen Del Ray attended the Harvard Graduate School of Education in the EPA masters program about education, policy research and implementation methods, and analysis […]

 Candi Kern represents the California State PTA on the WASC Commission.